Learning Without Leaving Home

 “Even though the program was online, I knew the other students.
 We worked together on different projects.”

 Through the program, Weaver made valuable connections, allowing her to have an internship at Land Scout as a working student, she said.
-This led her to her current job as the southwest region industrial representative for Washington Mills, a fused minerals manufacturing, she added.
+This led her to her current job as the southwest region industrial representative for Washington Mills, a fused minerals manufacturing company, she added.

 In addition to her work, Weaver manages two of her family’s ranches and stays involved in the community, she said.